forvaidya/gerrit-helpers/README.md

 # gerrit-helpers
 A helper functions to create topic branch and post review to Gerrit

-Files must be stored in some folder and that folder must be in PATH and should have <code>a+rx</code> permissions

-Copy both files to some location like <pre>~/bin and give +x permission and adjust PATH variable</pre>

 ## Installation
 ### Clone this project